 Phew!
 This may sound too stressful to manage – and there is a lot to balance – but there are steps you can take to ensure a firmer grasp over your sales forecasting, despite the multiple risk factors at play.
 Read on for our expert advice in inventory planning, so you can glide through this year’s holiday season making smart sales for your business.

-How to accurately forecast sales for Black Friday, Cyber Monday and Christmas in 2022
+How to Accurately Forecast Sales Trends for Black Friday, Cyber Monday and Christmas

 1. Reevaluate the time period of historical sales you use to forecast future demand